github/platform-samples/sql/README.md

 - `user-emails.sql` - A report of all emails that don't match a list of approved domains you define in the `WHERE` clause.
 This query should be deprecated by [this issue](https://github.com/github/roadmap/issues/204).
 - `user-ssh-keys.sql` - A report of all user SSH keys, when it was last used, when it was set up, and how long the key is.

+## Metrics queries

+The `metrics` folder has queries that are all around usage of various features in GitHub Enterprise Server.

+- `actions-summary.sql` - A monthly summary of runtime hours, seconds waiting in queue before dispatch, and job count for GitHub Actions usage.
+- `commit-count.sql` - This pulls a "high score" report of all users, all commits, from all time.
+- `count-tabs.sql` - A report of the custom tabs users put in their repositories.
+- `issue-report.sql` - A report of active issues within the past X days.
+- `linguist-report.sql` - This returns the "size" of each language in each repository and when the repo was last updated.
+This can be a very large report.
+- `linguist-stats.sql` - This returns the count of repositories containing each language and a sum "size" of code in that language for all repos pushed to in the past year.
+The time limit is adjustable.
+- `most-recent-active-repos.sql` - A list of repositories, when they were last updated, who owns them, and the disk space associated with each.
+- `pr-report.sql` - This pulls a report of pull requests including the repo name, user name, files included, times it was created/updated/merged, and comments.
+It can filter by organization or return all PRs in GHES.
+- `prereceive-hooks.sql` - A list of pre-receive hooks that are enabled by each repository and who owns the repo.
+- `public-repo-owners.sql` - A list of all users or orgs who own repositories marked as "public", a count of public repos, and the user or org email address.
+- `reaction-stats.sql` - A count of the reactions used in GHES for trivia.
+- `staff-notes.sql` - Returns a list of organizations or users with `staff_notes`.
+- `user-report.sql` - Returns username, id, created/suspended date, issues created for all time and in the past 30 days, number of repos owned, and how many pull requests they've opened.

 ## Security queries

 The `security` folder has queries that are all around dependency alerts and any other security features.